huggingface/transformers/docs/source/zh/perf_train_tpu_tf.md

 <Tip>

-**🤗Specific HuggingFace Tip🤗:** We’ve put a lot of effort into rewriting our TensorFlow models and loss functions to be XLA-compatible.
+**🤗 Specific HuggingFace Tip 🤗:** We’ve put a lot of effort into rewriting our TensorFlow models and loss functions to be XLA-compatible.
 Our models and loss functions generally obey rule #1 and #2 by default, so you can skip over them if you’re using `transformers` models.
 Don’t forget about these rules when writing your own models and loss functions, though!

 </Tip>